ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Showing off my collection of out-dated Intel servers.</blockquote>

 <h3>3.
-Web Components Will Kill JavaScript Frameworks (Eventually) - <a href="https://medium.com/javascript-in-plain-english/web-components-will-kill-javascript-frameworks-eventually-c8ea56222e7b" target="_blank" rel="noopener noreferrer">link</a></h3>
+Top 7 Alternatives to Next.js in 2025 - <a href="https://medium.com/bitsrc/top-7-alternatives-to-next-js-in-2025-917bf9d5ffba" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `JavaScript in Plain English`**
+✍️ **posted by `Bits and Pieces`**

-<blockquote>The year 2025 just started, and you’re building a web app.</blockquote>
+<blockquote>Exploring Modern Frameworks That Bring Unique Strengths to Web Development Beyond Next.js</blockquote>

 <h3>4.
-How to Make a Simple Login Page Using HTML and CSS - <a href="https://medium.com/@sashikanth0187/how-to-make-a-simple-login-page-using-html-and-css-cc7e22971543" target="_blank" rel="noopener noreferrer">link</a></h3>
+How we improved performance with a single plugin — The Magic of Service Worker - <a href="https://medium.com/@tzachbonfil/how-we-improved-performance-with-a-single-plugin-the-magic-of-service-worker-a41a17942103" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sashikanth`**
+✍️ **posted by `Zach Bonfil`**

-<blockquote>Making a simple login page is among the most ordinary things while beginning with web development.
-In this post we will guide you on making…</blockquote>
+<blockquote>Improving Web Performance with Service Workers, Google’s Workbox Plugin, and the Stale-While-Revalidate (SWR) Caching Strategy for…</blockquote>

 <h3>5.
 Quick Search of Hidden Photos With Optimization Approaches - <a href="https://medium.com/code-like-a-girl/quick-search-of-hidden-photos-with-optimization-approaches-57dcdbbc90be" target="_blank" rel="noopener noreferrer">link</a></h3>